 A combined heat and power plant can reach efficiency of up to 89 per cent, compared with 55 per cent for the best conventional plants.
 This means that less fuel is needed to produce the same amount of useful energy.

-Power plants produce by-products.
-Waste heat is released to the atmosphere, often via a cooling tower, or river or lake water as a cooling medium.
-Waste gas (flue gas) from burning of the fossil fuels is discharged to the air; this contains carbon dioxide and water vapour, as well as other substances such as nitrogen, nitrous oxides, sulphur oxides, and (in the case of coal-fired plants) fly ash and mercury.
+Power plants produce byproducts.
+Waste heat is released to the atmosphere, often via a cooling tower, a river or lake water as a cooling medium.
+Waste gas (flue gas) from burning of the fossil fuels is discharged to the air; this contains CO2 and water vapour, as well as other substances such as nitrogen, nitrous oxides, sulphur oxides and (in the case of coal-fired plants) fly ash and mercury.
 Solid waste ash from coal-fired boilers must also be removed, and some coal ash can be recycled for building materials.

 1. last 40 years